BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 Then go into the tab "Script Extender" and check off "Enable achievements".
 It may be checked on already.
 If that is the case, simply just uncheck it and check it again.

-If you do not use BG3MM, you can go on Norbyte's Script Extender Readme and copy paste the command: `EnableAchievements true` into the ScriptExtenderSettings.json (look at the above, 3.2: how to create the ScriptExtenderSettings.json file for yourself.)
+If you do not use BG3MM, you can go on Norbyte's Script Extender Readme and copy paste the command:

+{
+  "EnableAchievements": true
+}

+Paste this into the ScriptExtenderSettings.json (look at the above, 3.2: how to create the ScriptExtenderSettings.json file for yourself.)

 2: Camera Tweaks
 Some have experienced issues with having SE and Camera Tweaks at the same time.